 Beware of arranging the furniture layout so that the crib is near a window.
 As your baby grows into a toddler, you’ll find out that cribs aren’t escape-proof—some little ones really love to climb.
 (This is especially dangerous if your windows open wide, and there’s only a thin screen keeping them inside.)

 There are other dangers to consider around the window, including dangling blind cords or drapery.

 “Depending on the window, there may also be some temperature changes that could be difficult to manage,” says Keys.
 Drafty windows in winter, or a window air conditioning unit in summer, could cause issues at that location.

 While it’s true that a baby who is a little too cold is safer than an overheated baby, it something to be mindful of.
 Sometimes, says Keys, if the room is chilly, “parents might inadvertently respond by adding too many layers."

 Adding greenery to a room is one of the easiest ways to liven up a space and add a pop of colour, and of course potted plants, hanging plants, and succulents are super trendy right now.
 However, while a fiddle-leaf fig tree in the nursery might be cute for the first couple of months, once your baby can crawl over, make a mess with fistfuls of dirt, and possibly pull the plant over on themselves, you might rethink this particular plan.
-(Plus, some houseplants, such as philodendron, pothos and ZZ plants, can be toxic to children and pets if the leaves are ingested.)

 If you do add any houseplants to your child’s nursery, ensure they are placed out of reach, and that they can't fall on your baby.
 Avoid any that are poisonous or known to cause skin irritation.
 (You might consider artificial plants instead, if you really love the look.)